Skip to content

 ORDER BY pg_relation_size(n.nspname ||'.'|| c.relname) DESC;

 It's a best practice to closely monitor your application and see the transactions that create temporary tables.
 Then, you can manage the usage of the available local storage capacity.
-You can also move to a higher instance class for your Aurora instance so that the instance has more available local storage.
+You can also change the instance class for your Aurora DB instance so that the DB instance has more available local storage.

-Local storage used by log files (applicable only for burstable-performance instance class types)
+Log files (applicable only for burstable-performance instance class types) that use local storage

-Excessive logging can also cause your DB instance (only burstable-performance instance class types such as db.t2, db.t3, and db.t4g) to run out of local storage.
-The following are examples of logging parameters that can consume the local storage space.
-The consumption could be due to either excessive logging or retaining the error log for a long time:
+Excessive logging can cause your DB instance to run out of local storage for only burstable-performance instance class types such as db.t2, db.t3, and db.t4g.
+The following are examples of logging parameters that can consume local storage space.
+The consumption could occur because of either excessive logging or retaining the error log for a long time.

 log_connections